giaindaeyo/data_analytics/README.md

 # data_analytics
-## A repo of all my coding practice and projects as I transition into Data Analytics.
+## A repo of all my coding practice and projects
 ## Date of writing 03_01_2023